Our pick of the bunch

-Ko Kut is a seasonal island and the best time to visit is between November and March, when you're almost assured of tremendous weather.
+Ko Kut is a seasonal island and the best time to visit is between November and March, when you’ll most likely have great weather.
 The island is busiest on weekends, so if you’re planning a stay in high season or over a weekend, making a reservation is a good idea.
-Many places can be booked online at discounted rates via Agoda or via their website -- or just pick up the phone.
+Many places can be booked online at often discounted rates via Agoda and Booking or via the accommodation website—or go old-school and just pick up the phone.

 Note also that rates at most places jump by around 20% at peak times including late December to mid January, and around Thai holiday long weekends.
 Rates often go down by around 20% in the early season shoulder months (November and most of December).
 Some places slash rates during the monsoon from May to October, but many do not.